 Have you ever heard the adage, "Spend a little now to save a lot later?”
 Using entrance mats both inside and outside of your home is a great example of this advice in action.

-Entrance mats keep dirt, debris, and salt from getting tracked through your home.
+Entrance mats keep dirt, snow, and salt from getting tracked through your home.
 With entrance mats, your interior flooring will be protected from the fading, scratching, and wear-and-tear caused by these damaging winter elements, and you will be spending less time keeping your floors and carpets clean.

 In addition, entrance mats reduce the hazard of serious slip-and-fall accidents caused when snow and ice melt, then puddle, near entry areas.
 And mats keep pathogens that grow in the melt-off from entering your home.